I (Evander) went wild first visiting the then-new home of the New York Mets (short for Metropolitans), something like 55

 It hosted the Beatles two times and was rumored to star a-rockin’ Bob Dylan (to prove that the times they were a-changin’) a year later.

 It was set up for the New York Jets, a team that switched its name from “Titans” so that only a consonant need be changed above the concession stands.
-Joe Namath passed for a stunning championship comeback in the wind and permafrost of December 1968.
+Joe Namath passed for a stunning championship comeback in the permafrost and wind of December 29, 1968.

 A couple spins round the sun and peekaboo-safety panels were retrofitted to permit fans on lower levels a view into the bullpens.